tonycamero/foundry/CHARTER.md

 	-	iii.
 Used by the HF

 		-	a.
-A project or component that is completely licensed under an OSI-approved open source license and is well managed and used as a component in the HF
+A project or component that is completely licensed under an OSI-approved open-source license and is well-managed and used as a component in the HF

 		-	b.
 Project is not actively marketed by the HF,